Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 FROM counts;
 ```

+- view → cart: ~13%
+- cart → purchase: ~40%
+- AOV: ~180 euro

-## Key Insight
+## Business Outcome

-The view→cart conversion (~13%) is significantly lower than subsequent funnel stages, indicating a major drop at the product selection step.
+The analysis identified the main funnel bottleneck at the view→cart stage (~13% conversion).
-This suggests a potential friction in product discovery and selection.
+This showed that the main issue was not checkout completion, but product discovery and selection.
+Based on this insight, the next analytical direction was to improve product discovery through recommendation-based candidate selection.

+## Additional pre-analysis for Recommendation System
 ## Candidate-Level Feature Analysis

 To understand which features separate true purchases from baseline candidates, I analyzed the candidate-level dataset generated from the baseline retrieval space.